History events

 1944 — (8th of Iyar, 5704) Starting today the Nazis begin the liquidation of the Lodz (Poland) Ghetto

-1948 — (22th of Nisan, 5708) “The Arabs opened a large scale attack on Ramot Naphtali in the northern hills near Lebanon.”
+1948 — (22th of Nisan, 5708) War of Independence.
+“The Arabs opened a large scale attack on Ramot Naphtali in the northern hills near Lebanon.”
 The settlement was the key to a Jewish victory in the Galilee.
 If the Arabs could take the settlement, they would be able to keep the Palmach from sending reinforcements Safed.
 In the end, the settlers held and Jewish forces were able to take control of Safed after an extremely difficult battle later in the month

 1990 — (6th of Iyar, 5750) Greece establishes full diplomatic relations with Israel